hunterxcobby/100-days-of-code/log.md

 3. **Explained File Organization, Modules, and Packages:**
    - learned the differences between modules and packages.
-   - Explored file organization strategies for a project.
+   - learned file organization strategies for a project.

 4. **Explained Absolute and Relative Import Paths:**
    - Clarified the difference between absolute and relative import paths in Python.